 About this site

 A bit about me.
 I came to San Diego in the fall of 1973 as a junior at San Diego State University.
 After getting an undergraduate degree in history I stayed in school for the M.A. program in history.
 As I was finishing that program I began working at the San Diego Historical Society, where I stayed for the next eighteen years as archivist and eventually, Editor of the Journal of San Diego History.
-Since 1999 I’ve been at the San Diego Public Library where I’m the Supervisor of Special Collections.
+Since 1999 I’ve been at the San Diego Public Library, where I supervise the department of Special Collections.

 I’ve done some writing over the years.
 Stranger Than Fiction was a compilation of local history articles published by the Historical Society in 1995.
-I’ve been writing the weekly “Way We Were” column for the Union-Tribune since January 2008.
-A list of all 100+ columns is included on the site.
+I wrote the weekly “Way We Were” column for the Union-Tribune from 2008-2011.
+A list of all 150+ columns is included on the site.
 I’ve also published two books since finishing the newspaper column: The Way We Were in San Diego and San Diego Yesterday, both published by The History Press (Charleston, SC) and available at Amazon.com.